Blow for Arsenal as Tierney to miss up to six weeks with knee ligament injury | Goal.com

 What games will Tierney miss?

-With Arsenal having stated that their Scottish left-back could miss as many as six weeks of action, Tierney is likely to miss the majority of the remainder of the 2020-21 campaign.
+With Arsenal having stated that their Scottish left-back could miss as many as six weeks of action, Tierney is likely to be absent for the majority of the remainder of the 2020-21 campaign.

 Indeed, he will definitely miss both legs of the north Londoners' Europa League quarter-final clash with Slavia Prague, as well as Premier League meetings with Sheffield United, Fulham, Everton and Newcastle.

-Mikel Arteta's side then face West Brom on May 8, before a trip to Stamford Bridge to face Chelsea on May 12.
+Mikel Arteta's side then face West Brom on the weekend of May 8, before a trip to Stamford Bridge to face Chelsea follows a week later.

-Should they reach the Europa League semi-final, the Gunners would face either Villarreal or Dinamo Zagreb, with the first leg due to be played on April 29 and the return meeting on May 6.
+Should they reach the Europa League semi-final, the Gunners would face either Villarreal or Dinamo Zagreb, with the second leg of that potential tie due to be played on May 6, meaning Tierney is unlikely to be fit to play.

+The former Celtic star will, however, hope to still be in a position to feature at Euro 2020 in the summer, with Scotland's first game of the tournament scheduled for June 14, against Czech Republic.